jsong022/rgb-color-game/README.txt

 	Hard: 9 Choices
 - Made it not an eyesore using some CSS
 - Added some simple fade animations to the game
+- Changed game.html to index.html for gh-pages branch (to use GitHub Pages)

 Author: Jay Song
 Date: 11/30/2017